PackeTsar/meraki-cli/README.md

 - List the MX VLANs on a network: `meraki appliance getNetworkApplianceVlans --networkId N_12345`
 - Add a new MX VLAN to a network: `meraki appliance createNetworkApplianceVlan --networkId 'N_12345' --id '100' --name 'My New VLAN' --kwargs '{"applianceIp": "10.0.0.1", "subnet": "10.0.0.0/24"}'`

+### Capabilities

+Since the Meraki-CLI tool builds its arguments directly off of Meraki's SDK, it's capabilities exactly match those of the SDK and are updated automatically when Meraki adds new API capabilities.
+For a list of available commands from the last build of the Meraki-CLI, check out the **[Meraki-CLI Command Guide](COMMAND_GUIDE.md)**.

 -----------------------------------------
 ## TABLE OF CONTENTS